hibahkhan2022-rgb/Edge-AI-Product-Detection-Inferencing-Workshop/README.md

 Best validation accuracy achieved: ~88%

 Some key observations:
-*Makeup is predicted with high precision.
+1. Makeup is predicted with high precision.
-*Skincare exhibits high recall but lower precision, acting as a “default” class.
+2. Skincare exhibits high recall but lower precision, acting as a “default” class.
-*Scents is the most challenging class due to visual overlap and fewer samples.
+3. Scents is the most challenging class due to visual overlap and fewer samples.

+### Error Analysis
+It was found misclassifications primarily arise from visual ambiguity rather than optimization failure.
+Products with shared packaging are often misrepresented across categories.
+This analysis informed decisions around data augmentation and motivates future work on representation-level diagnostics rather than treating errors as noise.

+### Future Direction
+This model can be exported for real-time analysis using Torchscript or ONNX